swedishmike/dmarcparser/README.md

 * Splunk SDK.
 * A Splunk installation that can accept conncections via the SDK.
 * A IMAP server that accepts connections on port 993 for secure connections.
 * You will of course also need a dmarc record defined in your dns zone.
-If you don't know how to do that - Google is your friend. ;-)
+If you don't know how to do that - Google is your friend. ;-) You can also have a look here: https://dmarc.org

 ## Installation and configuration